xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-012.md

 import Wireframe from '../components/Wireframe.vue';
 </script>

-# Lesson 12 - Polylines
+# Lesson 12 - Draw polyline

 Let's continue adding basic shapes: polylines.
 In this lesson, you will learn the following: